Node.js Request Path: DNS, TCP, libuv & Callbacks

 console.log(socket.remoteAddress, socket.remotePort);

-At callback time, the socket already has local and remote endpoint metadata.
+});By the time your callback runs, the socket already has local and remote endpoint metadata.
 It also already consumes a descriptor.
 If the callback immediately destroys the socket, the connection still existed.
 The process accepted it and then closed it.

-server.maxConnections and application-level admission checks live above the accept path.
-They can close or refuse work after a connection is accepted by the process.
-They do not change the kernel's decision to complete the TCP handshake.
-That distinction shows up in metrics: a server can accept connections and close them immediately while clients report resets or early EOFs.
+server.maxConnections and application-level admission checks run above the kernel accept path.
+They can close a socket or refuse to do work after the process has accepted the connection.
+They do not change the fact that the TCP handshake already completed.
+This shows up in metrics - a server can accept connections and close them immediately while clients report resets or early EOFs.

-The listening socket and accepted sockets keep separate lifetimes.
+The listening socket and accepted sockets have separate lifetimes -

 const sockets = new Set();